Do you want to losing weight by cutting carbs? Did you notice I didn’t say TRY because this is the easiest way to lose weight that I have tried.

 Do you know which vegetables are high carb?
 Most of your high carb vegetables are the ones loaded with starch.

 Have most of your carbs in green and leafy vegetables.
 Some of those are cabbage, lettuce, all types, spinach, endive, kale and watercress.
+They are very low in carbs and will do a good job of filling you up.

 Have a serving of these cooked vegetables.
 Asparagus, broccoli, cauliflower, eggplant, and many more.

 You can go online to find a complete list of the right vegetables to eat.
 Or find an app.
+Atkins has a great website with lots of information to help you make the right choices.

 When dining out don’t be afraid to ask the server how the different meals are prepared.
 Many dishes are made with sauces which almost always has flour in them.